Finding the right accountant is something a lot of real estate investors (both new and experienced) have an extraordinarily difficult time with.

 This person is a vital component of your business.
 If you're trying to wear this hat by yourself, I can almost guarantee you're either leaving money on the table OR working a lot harder than you need to.

-Similar to a property management company, the right accountant can be worth their weight in gold.
+Similar to a property management company, a good accountant can be worth their weight in gold.
 These people can save you MUCH more than they'll cost and in the long run, they will easily justify the expenses they incur for your business.
-When you've got the right accountant, you'll be thrilled to pay them every year (because it's one of the most worthwhile expenses you'll have).
+When you've got the right accountant, you'll be thrilled to pay them every year (because they'll be delivering more value than they cost).

 How To Interview An Accountant

-Luckily, I have a bit of insider knowledge in this realm because not only do I have a lot of personal experience looking at various accounting work in my banking and real estate investing career, but I'm also married to a CPA.
+Luckily, I have a bit of insider knowledge in this realm because not only do I have a lot of experience looking through accounting work in my banking and real estate investing career, but I'm also married to a CPA.
 My wife has worked in the field of public accounting since 2006 and she has a wealth of experience with dozens of different businesses.

-Once you've landed on two or three accountants/firms, give them a call and run through the following questions:
+Once you've landed on two or three accountants (or accounting firms), give them a call and run through the following questions:

 - What types of businesses do you typically work with?